 Any experience in addictions is preferred, but not required.
 General psychiatry residency programs are required to offer at least one month or equivalent training in aspects of addictions psychiatry.
-Any further demonstration of interest will benefit your application; this includes additional clinical rotations, holding positions on committees related to addictions, involvement in teaching or advocacy activities, writing journal commentaries or textbook chapters, involvement in research projects or involvement at the Addiction Psychiatry annual meeting.
+Any further demonstration of interest will benefit your application; this includes additional clinical rotations, holding positions on committees related to addictions, involvement in teaching or advocacy activities, writing journal commentaries or textbook chapters, involvement in research projects or involvement at the addictions psychiatry conference.